-When your child will be absent from school, you can notify the school in two ways:
+REPORTING ABSENCES PROCESS: When your child will be absent from school, you can notify the school in two ways:

-- Call attendance line at 360.458.6211 and provide reason
+- Call the attendance line at 360.458.6211 and provide a reason.

 If your student has not arrived at school or the school hasn’t been notified of the absence by 8:30am, an automated phone call, email and/or text will be sent to the parent/guardian.